 Applying for approval to remove vegetation

-To remove protected vegetation you must submit IDAS Form 1 and IDAS Form 6 to council.
-These forms are available on the Queensland Government website.
+To apply to remove protected vegetation you must prepare and submit DA Form 1 to council.
+This form is available on the Department of Infrastructure, Local Government and Planning website.

-Lodged applications may be viewed on PD Online or by contacting council's development counter on (07) 5475 7526.
+Lodged applications may be viewed on PD Online.

 You do not need approval if vegetation removal is covered by another permit, such as:

 - operational works bulk earthworks